Search has changed faster in the last 18 months than it did in the previous decade.

 “How do I optimise my website for AI search?”

 AI systems look for content that includes a clear, structured answer.
+Not a long introduction.
+Not vague commentary.
+A direct explanation.

 This is why clear definitions, step-by-step guides, and FAQ sections perform well in AI search results.